The Agentic Help Desk for DevOps is Here - Read More ×

 9. Jenkins

 Jenkins is an open-source CI/CD solution written in Java.
-It allows DevOps engineers to continually create and test software releases, allowing for rapid deployment.
+It allows DevOps engineers to continually create and test software releases.
+This allows for rapid deployment.

-Jenkins was initially developed by a former Sun Microsystems engineer prior to Sun’s acquisition by Oracle and was transitioned to an open-source project shortly after.
+Jenkins was initially developed by a former Sun Microsystems engineer prior to Sun’s acquisition by Oracle.
+It was transitioned to an open-source project shortly after.
 It is currently administered by the CD Foundation.

 Jenkins is well known for having a variety of plugins and strong support from its development community.
 It runs on Windows, MacOS, Unix, and Linux but requires a server.
 It is free to use.